Texas A&M-Corpus Christi Will Conduct Drone Research Flights

 Key Takeaways:

-• Texas A&M-Corpus Christi (TAMUCC), recently designated an FAA UAS test site, is conducting initial test flights of its RS-16 unmanned aerial vehicle over South Texas ranchland, Padre Island, and the Gulf of Mexico.
+• Texas A&M-Corpus Christi, recently designated an FAA test site for unmanned aircraft systems (UAS), is conducting initial test flights with its RS-16 UAV.

 See a mistake?
 Contact us.